zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Sarah says, “Isn't this much more fun?”
 That is, is n’t going shopping more fun?
 “Shopping centers are like Disneyland.”
 A shopping center is an area where you have many different stores that are close to each o ther.
 Usually, shopping centers have a big place for you to park, a parking  lot or a building where you can park.
 At least, here in Los Angeles that's what  all the shopping centers have.

 Disneyland is a theme park – an entertainment park – in Southern California, not too far from Los Angeles, where people I guess go a nd have a good time.
-Mickey Mouse and Donald Duck and other Disney characters c an be found at Disneyland.
+Mickey Mouse and Donald Duck and other Disney characters can be found at Disneyland.
 What Sarah is referring to here is a ve ry fun place to go.
 That's why she says shopping centers are like Disneyland.
 It's  just like going to Disneyland; you can have just as much fun.

 Aidan doesn't agree.
 He says, “This wasn't exactly what I had in mind.”
 “To have something in mind” (mind) is a common expression me aning to be thinking about a particular thing.
 Someone says, “I want to go to a new restaurant,” and you say, “Well, what did you have in mind?”
 What were y ou thinking of?
 What ideas did you have?
 Sarah says, “Just look.
 You have two shopping malls, retail stores, outlet stores, department stores, and specialty sto res.
 What more could you want?”
 Sarah is explaining to Aidan why this place that they have gone to is so interesting and so exciting.